Free Shipping Over $39.99

 Moving on to features, there are a lot of aspects to compare!
 Here are some thoughts on a few key items:

 Faceshields deserve their own paragraph.
 Arai is notorious for having a more difficult shield change system.
 In my experience, this is not the case.
 You need to invest about 15-30 minutes learning and practicing how to take off your shield (our video can help!).
-However, once learned, Arai's shield is perhaps the fastest and easiest shield change mechanism out there.
+However, once learned, Arai's shield, like the SAI on the Arai RX-Q, is perhaps the fastest and easiest shield change mechanism out there.
 I can swap shields in under 10 seconds every time.
 If you are really good at it, you can also change your shield while you are wearing your helmet -- though I wouldn't recommend this while moving.
 Shoei's shields are very easy to learn how to change.
 Most people get it right the first time with no instruction.
 The only downside here is that you have to be looking at the base-clamps to get it right.
 It takes a little more time and focus, but can still be achieved in under a minute.

 Lastly, I want to spend a moment talking about durability and longevity of the product.
 Both Shoei and Arai offer a substantial warranty that will cover your lid up to 5 years after date of purchase, or 7 years from the manufacturing date.
 I literally cannot recall the last time we have processed a Shoei warranty.
 Their helmets simply don't break!
 Arai, conversely, has their fair share of issues, but the advantage is that every part on an Arai helmet is replaceable and serviceable.
 This comes especially in handy if you have cosmetic damage since the side pods and vents can be swapped out.
 If you can't make the repair yourself, Arai will do it for you.
 Don't get me wrong, Arai helmets still have a very low warranty rate, but I have sent my Signet-Q in to have the chin curtain re-glued and my cheekpad has some threads that are unraveling, so issues could always arise.